 Visiting Assistant Professor

 Sangay Mishra specializes in immigrant political incorporation, global immigration, and racial and ethnic politics.
-Before Joining Drew University, he was a Mellon Postdoctoral Fellow at Lehigh University, PA.
+Before joining Drew University in 2013, he was a Mellon Postdoctoral Fellow at Lehigh University, PA.
 He received his Ph.D. in Political Science from the University of Southern California, Los Angeles.
+He is currently the co-chair of Asian and Pacific American Caucus of the American Political Science Association and a member of Committee on the Status of Asian Pacific Americans of the Western Political Science Association.

 He teaches courses on Race and Politics, Immigration, Public Policy and International Relations.

-His book, titled Desis Divided: Political Lives of South Asian Americans, is forthcoming from the University of Minnesota Press in Spring 2016.
+His book, titled Desis Divided: The Political Lives of South Asian Americans has recently been published by the University of Minnesota Press (Use MN 79650 as 30% discount code from the Press website).

 His current research project focuses on the emerging patterns of interaction between Muslim communities and the law enforcement agencies in the post-9/11 period.
 Another project is concerned with the transnational engagements of the Indian American diaspora.